-Documentation available to the HS on the health and environmental impacts of L-malic acid is sketchy at best.
-The following information comes from the patent for manufacturing L-malic acid by fermentation.
+Documentation contained in the TR on the health and environmental impacts of producing L-malic acid is incomplete.
+The following information comes from the patent6 for manufacturing L-malic acid by fermentation.
 There are no restrictions on feedstock or fermenting organisms in the National List listing.